janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

 - It con use only a esp32camera without the esp8266 board.
 - Add 1 or 3 more front lights, maybe also 4 backlights using ohms and transistors
-- Fix the way the sensor battery know the correct pins or correct code
+- Fix the way the sensor battery, know the correct pins or correct code
 - 3d printed battery docker station "like a robot vacuum"